WHY RENT WHEN YOU CAN OWN?

 STEP 2: REVIEW HABITAT’S 3 CRITERIA FOR QUALIFYING

-- Must Have Need for Adequate Housing: Must be living in substandard or inadequate housing that does not meet your needs.
-Living in subsidized housing meets this criteria or anyone whose current housing expenses exceed 30% of their income.
-Do not disqualify yourself because you feel you do not have a housing need.
-We encourage you to apply and let Habitat determine if you meet this criteria.
+1) Must have Need for Adequate Housing: Must be living in substandard or inadequate housing that does not meet your needs, living in subsidized housing or current housing expenses exceeds 30% of monthly income.
+We encourage you to apply and let us determine if you meet this criterion.

-- Must Have Ability to Pay: Must be able to afford an estimated monthly mortgage payment of $550 (including taxes and insurance).
+2) Must have Ability to Pay Estimated Monthly Mortgage of $550.00: This estimated mortgage amount includes closing costs, taxes, and insurance.
 The ability to pay criteria are listed as part of Step 4.

-- Must Be Willing to Partner: This is a public partnership with many responsibilities and expectations for each homebuyer.
-At Habitat, we often say we give away nothing to our homebuyers, but an opportunity.
-To be considered for a Habitat home you must be willing to earn “sweat equity” hours.
-You earn sweat equity hours by working to help in building your home and the homes of others, working in the Habitat ReStores or other approved activities.
-In addition, you earn hours by attending required home buying classes and Habitat events.
+3) Must be Willing to Partner: This is a public partnership with many responsibilities and expectations for each Habitat for Humanity homebuyer.
+At Habitat, we often say we give away nothing to homebuyers, but an opportunity.
+To be considered to build and purchase a Habitat for Humanity home, you must be willing to invest “sweat equity” hours.
+You earn sweat equity hours by working to help in building your home and the homes of others, attending homeownership classes, working in the Habitat ReStores or other approved activities.

 HOW MANY HOURS MUST BE EARNED?

-500 Sweat Equity Hours – Two applicant (applicant and co-applicant) households must earn 500 hours of sweat equity.
+500 Sweat Equity Hours- Two applicants (applicant and co-applicant) households must earn 500 hours of sweat equity.

-NOTE: You must be comfortable with friends and family knowing you are purchasing a home with Habitat.
+NOTE: Must be comfortable with friends and family knowing you are purchasing a home with Habitat.
 This is a public partnership that can involve news coverage, social media coverage and information about homebuyers and build sites are shared on the Habitat website.

 STEP 3: CONFIRM YOUR HOUSEHOLD MEETS THESE INCOME REQUIREMENTS